MatrixAI/Polykey-Docs/docs/getting-started/claiming-digital-identities.md

 # Claim Your Digital Identity

-This guide helps you link your Polykey node to a GitHub identity, enhancing discoverability and trust within the network.
+This guide demonstrates how to link your Polykey node to a GitHub identity, enhancing discoverability and trust within the network.

 <details>
 <summary>Why Link a GitHub Identity?</summary>
-Linking your node to GitHub allows other users to discover and interact with your node using a familiar and verifiable identity, simplifying trust-building across the network.
+Linking your Polykey node to GitHub improves discoverability and simplifies trust-building within the network by providing a familiar and verifiable identity.
 </details>

 ## Prerequisites

-- Ensure your Polykey node is installed and running.
+- Your default Polykey node must be installed and operational.
-- Have your GitHub login credentials ready.
+- Have access to your GitHub credentials.

 <details>
-<summary>What data does Polykey manage from the authenticated IdP ?</summary>
+<summary>Handled Data and Privacy</summary>

 - **Technical Use of Permissions**: During the authentication process, Polykey requests access to create gists, read all user profile data, and access user email addresses (read-only) to ensure accurate identity verification and manage notifications.